jonbrennecke/iff/README.md

 ####Usage:

-MBot's command-line interface is designed to be ver similar to NPM.
+MBot's command-line interface is designed to be very similar to NPM.
 So far, the command options are: